 After Wolf Rocks, the trail dips down into the Hemlocks along another stream, and there are beautiful campsites around mile 28.

-As you continue, you’ll see the Smays Run Trail intersection, with the Underwood Road Parking lot just up the trail to the right.
+As you continue, you’ll see the Smays Run Trail intersection, with the Underwood Road parking lot just up the trail to the right.
 You’ll want to continue straight.

 Head through this easy section, and you’ll also find a few beautiful campsites along Smays Run, nestled among the hemlocks after crossing a small wooden footbridge.
 This is where we spent night #2 on the trail, and we estimate that we covered another 18 or so miles on day #2.

-After this stretch of trail through the hemlocks, prepare for a climb, where you will head towards the edge of the Allegheny Front.
+After this stretch of trail through the hemlocks, prepare for a climb, where you will head toward the edge of the Allegheny Front.
 You’ll reach the first vista around mile 37, Ralphie’s Majestic Vista.

 There are a few campsites along this section near the vistas, around mile 38 or so, but you’ll have to work a little harder to get water here.
-It would probably be a beautiful spot to watch a sunrise, though!
+It would be a beautiful spot to watch a sunrise, though!

 Celebrate a little!
 You’ve completed your hike on the AFT!